 Easy Zoo Birthday Party Activity Ideas

 We have never been too big on organized games at the parties in my family but I wanted to have some fun things for the kids to do if I caught wind of boredom.
 An idea from our family holiday party was to hang a large sheet of paper on the wall with crayons and markers so the kids could make a mural.
-We added the zoo theme by writing Welcome to the Zoo! across the top and letting the kids make their own animals using these zoo animal sticker sets from Oriental Trading Company.
-Amazon also has these animal sticker sets.
+We added the zoo theme by writing Welcome to the Zoo! across the top and letting the kids make their own animals using animal stickers.